Moments That Inspired Our Mission

 ᰔᩚ November–December 2019

-That experience helped shape how Brighten A Heart™ approaches seasonal giving today: simple, thoughtful additions that bring warmth exactly when it is needed most.
+That experience helped shape how Brighten A Heart™ approaches seasonal giving today, focusing on simple, thoughtful additions that bring warmth exactly when it is needed most.

 Multiple colorful flower arrangements with various types of flowers in glass vases.